-An employee of Huddersfield company Associated Utility Supplies (AUS) has won a Future Innovator award for his work delivering exceptional NPD in rail electrification.
+An employee of Huddersfield company Associated Utility Supplies (AUS) has won the Future Innovator award for his work delivering exceptional NPD in rail electrification.

 Harvey Kangley beat off stiff competition from 17 other finalists at the Knowledge Transfer Partnerships KTP Best of the Best Awards, held online earlier this month.
 The prestigious awards celebrate original thinking and new ways of solving challenges to help innovation thrive.
 The award recognises both Harvey’s achievements and the hard work and dedication that the KTP team committed to the project.

 After graduating from the University of Huddersfield in 2017 with a BEng in Mechanical Engineering, Harvey was selected by the University and AUS to take on the role of KTP Associate at the company as part of the Knowledge Transfer Partnership (KTP) programme, funded through Innovate UK.
-Facilitating collaboration between academia, graduates and companies, KTP is one of the UK’s most successful and well-established knowledge exchange programmes.
+Facilitating collaboration between academia, graduates, and companies, KTPs are one of the UK’s most successful and well-established knowledge exchange programmes.

-At AUS, Harvey was tasked with formalising the process for product development and.
-A new traceable in-house process was created, incorporating computational design analysis and optimisation into the process of product design.
+At AUS, Harvey was tasked with formalising the process for product development.
+A new, traceable in-house process was created, incorporating computational design analysis and optimisation into the process of product design.
 This means that sketches and technical drawings made by AUS staff no longer need to be contracted out for development.

 Since 2017, more than 70 new and existing products have been developed or improved upon for customers in the rail and electrical supply industries.
 The KTP’s financial target was exceeded by a factor of four, including securing two major grants in May 2020 for the development of an innovative new rail footbridge and a new clamp assembly for maintaining overhead electrical wires.
 In June 2020, when the three-year partnership came to an end, Harvey was offered a permanent position at AUS.